vbalnt/tfeat/README.md

 ```
 ##  [New] Training code - PyTorch

-Example on how to use and train the network using Pytorch can be found [here](https://github.com/edgarriba/examples/tree/master/triplet)
+Example on how to use and train the network using Pytorch can be found [here](https://github.com/edgarriba/examples/tree/master/triplet).

-## Example usage and training code- torch
+## Example usage and training code - Torch

-Example on how to use the TFeat descriptor in Torch can be found [here](https://github.com/vbalnt/pnnet/blob/master/eval.lua)
+Example on how to use the TFeat descriptor in Torch can be found [here](https://github.com/vbalnt/pnnet/blob/master/eval.lua).
-More information and the full training code can be found in the [pnnet repository](https://github.com/vbalnt/pnnet)
+More information and the full training code can be found in the [pnnet repository](https://github.com/vbalnt/pnnet).

 ## Example usage and training code - Tensorflow

-Example on how to use and train the network using Tensorflow can be found [here](https://github.com/vbalnt/tfeat/tree/master/tensorflow)
+Example on how to use and train the network using Tensorflow can be found [here](https://github.com/vbalnt/tfeat/tree/master/tensorflow).

 **NOTE:** the current version doesn't converge as expected.
 We highly recommend to use Pytorch version in order to reproduce the paper results.